 The data collection methodology involved thoroughly examining and analysing diverse documents about decentralised nursing education sourced from the Ministry of Health, Guyana, between 2019 and 2024.
-These documents encompassed published unpublished materials as well as internal and external documents from educational institutions.
-Internal data were retrieved from archives within the Health Sciences Education and the Ministry of Health, comprising strategic annual reports, training reports, plans, graduation reports, local statistics, and other pertinent internal documents.
+These encompassed documents published and unpublished materials as well as internal and from external documents educational institutions.
+Internal data were retrieved from archives within the Health Sciences Education and the Ministry of Health, comprising strategic plans. annual reports, training reports, graduation reports, local statistics, and other pertinent internal documents.
 The quantitative research method was used to collect and analyse data.
 Additionally, media reports and other written materials concerning decentralised nursing and clinical education were scrutinised during the specified period.

-The documents' evaluation was contextual, considering challenges such as non-electronic storage of materials and non-standardised format for information collection.
+The evaluation of the documents was contextual, considering challenges such as the non-electronic storage of materials and the nonstandardised format for information collection.
 Key variables were systematically identified and compiled to facilitate comprehension, including year, programme name, training site location, initial student enrolment, local authority involvement, organisational structure, teacher supervision, and technological integration.
 Quantitative data was collected and reflected in tables and graphs.